Why you can trust The Zebra

 • Missed savings if rating factors improve

-How much does an annual auto insurance policy cost?
+How much does a yearly auto insurance policy cost?

 If a company does offer annual policies, you'll still need to meet eligibility requirements.
 Below are estimated prices for 12-month car insurance policies from well-known insurers (learn about our methodology).
-Remember that these rates are averages, so depending on your exact location and driving record, your premium will vary.
+Remember that these rates are averages, so your premium will vary depending on your exact location and driving record.

-We've created the tables below to help you get a good idea of what year-long policies may cost from top insurance companies.
+We've created the tables below to help you understand what year-long policies may cost from top insurance companies.

 12-Month Car Insurance Rates by Insurance Company and Coverage Level